 Student education and advanced ongoing training for oil industry engineers

-Novomet has a strong history of leading research and development of ESPs and other artificial lift technologies inside Russia and is gaining recognition around the world as a technological powerhouse as the company expands operations.
-We also have several ongoing joint research projects being conducted in cooperation with the I.M.
-Gubkin Russian State Oil and Gas University.
+Novomet has a strong history of leading research and development of ESPs and other artificial lift technologies.
+We have earned a reputation as a technological powerhouse as the company expanded operations to cover the globe.
+We also have several ongoing joint research projects with universities.

 A clear differentiator for Novomet is our access to and utilization of a wide range of testing facilities.
 This enables us to test systems in near real-world conditions, make design modifications quickly and efficiently, and provide highly detailed system information that goes far beyond the industry-typical passport data that accompanies components when they ship.